-Board member Peter Baltay also said he was concerned about the prospect of removing oak trees to accommodate the new Wilkes Bashford store as well as the proposed design of that standalone store: a flat-roof building with a mezzanine and large windows.
+Board member Peter Baltay also said he was concerned about the prospect of removing oak trees to accommodate the new Wilkes Bashford store and the proposed design of that standalone store: a single-story flat-roof building with a mezzanine and large windows.

 But the board also found much to like about the new Restoration Hardware building, which board member David Hirsch said will look "delightful from all sides."
 Baltay called the proposed building "wonderful" and emblematic of the changes in the retail industry.
 He lauded Restoration Hardware for bringing a "real showcase" store to Stanford Shopping Center.